 A global 0.5% sulfur cap on marine fuels came into force on January 1, 2020, as agreed in amendments adopted in 2008 for Annex VI to MARPOL reducing the previous sulfur cap of 3.5%.
 Vessels may use either VLSFO or HSFO only if they are equipped with Scrubbers.
-In response to sulfur oxide emissions regulations, we have currently installed Scrubbers in 19 of our vessels and we expect to install three additional Scrubbers in the remainder of 2023 and one in 2024.
+In response to SOx emissions regulations, we have currently installed Scrubbers in 21 of our vessels and we expect to install one additional Scrubber in 2024.